Travel details

 Bet Debre Sina

-Bet Golgota
+Bet Gologota

-Especially famous Bet Giyorgis (St. George's Church)
+Including the especially famous Bet Giyorgis (St. George's Church)

 Traditional coffee ceremony